Sorcerer's Hat: Other versions

 At Walt Disney Studios Park, the Art of Animation building has a hat resembling the one in Burbank.

-The Sorcerer’s Hat also appears in one of the longest lasting shows at the park.
-Fantasmic! debuted October 15, 1998, telling the story of Mickey’s dreams and nightmares of his adventurous sleep.
-The night-time show features assorted Disney clips and films, including The Sorcerer’s Apprentice.
+The Sorcerer's Hat also appears in one of the longest lasting shows at the park.
+Fantasmic! debuted October 15, 1998, telling the story of Mickey's dreams and nightmares of his adventurous sleep.
+The night-time show features assorted Disney clips and films, including The Sorcerer's Apprentice.
 Through the water projections, Mickey appears with the hat, controlling the brooms to continue the chores his master left for him.
-Mickey Mouse moves around the stage quickly, changing outfits in quick transformations.
-By his second-to-last outfit, he officially wears his red robe and sparkling Sorcerer’s Hat to produce the fireworks for the grand finale.
+He moves around the stage quickly, changing outfits in quick transformations.
+By his second-to-last outfit, he officially wears his red robe and sparkling Sorcerer's Hat to produce the fireworks for the grand finale.
 The hat symbolizes a celebration of magic after Mickey defeated the nightmares and dark thoughts in his sleep.

 In fiction

 The Sorcerer's Hat was originally the hat of Yen Sid in The Sorcerer's Apprentice segment in Walt Disney's 1940 animated film Fantasia.
 Mickey Mouse, as the Sorcerer's lazy apprentice, puts on the hat to attempt to use magic to perform his chores, but the magic grows out of Mickey's control.

 The Sorcerer's Hat appears in the movie The Sorcerer's Apprentice in the post-credits scene, where Horvath retrieves his hat from Balthazar's shop.

-The Sorcerer's Hat appears throughout season 4 of Disney-produced television series Once Upon a Time, as a powerful artifact, capable of stealing powers from magic users.
+The Sorcerer's Hat appears throughout season 4 of the Disney-produced television series Once Upon a Time as a powerful artifact, capable of stealing powers from magic users.
 Queen Elsa's parents wanted the Hat to take away her ice powers, and Rumpelstiltskin wanted the hat to free himself of the control of his cursed dagger.

 "Piece of Walt Disney World History"

 Walt Disney World's merchandise later released a black, zip-up hoodie with different icons of each park in silver.
 Made in the late 2010s, the hoodie held the Sorcerer's Hat in the middle-left of the back.
-Now, the jacket with the hat can be bought only through online, secondhand stores; The newer jacket displays the same design, but holds the Tower of Terror in replacement of the hat.
+Now, the jacket with the hat can be bought only through online, secondhand stores.
+The newer jacket displays the same design, but holds the Tower of Terror in replacement of the hat.